-This course introduces the basic concepts in Computer Science and takes an in-depth look at problem solving through computer programming.
+Content: This course introduces the basic concepts in Computer Science and takes an in- depth look at problem solving through computer programming.
 Students will program with Microsoft Visual Basic and learn how to build Windows applications.
 Topics include variables, decision structures, looping, procedures, and arrays.

-Prerequisite: Grade 11 Computer Science
+Prerequisite: Grade 11 Computer Science Content:

 This course is a project-based course that gives students opportunities to write programs and develop project management skills.
-Topics include object-oriented programming using the Java programming language, recursion, arrays, analyzing algorithms, and searching and sorting.
-The intent of the course is to provide a foundation for students wishing to study Computer Science at the post-secondary level.
+Topics include objectoriented programming using the Java programming language, recursion, arrays, analyzing algorithms, and searching and sorting.
+The course's intent is to provide a foundation for students wishing to study Computer Science at the post-secondary level.